RoyCrivolotti/golang_challenge/README.md

 #### Step-by-step requests to try authentication as well as the sorting algorithm

 - Initially, if one tries to consume `POST /courses/sort`, it will return an error since an authentication token is needed.
-- If one tries to log (`POST user/login`) in with any user (except the test one used in the Postman collection, since it has already been registered), it should also return an error since singing up before logging in is required.
+- If one tries to log (`POST user/login`) in with any user, it should return an error since you must sing up before logging in.
 - By consuming the endpoint to sign up (`POST user/signup`) with the corresponding body (see examples in the Postman collection) containing a valid `email` (can be any random email so long as it can be parsed into an email address), a non-empty `password` and the `returnSecureToken` field set to `true`, that email will be registered and the bearer token will be returned, which is valid for an hour.
-    - If one wanted to test the token creation manually using Firebase's API, there is an example in the Postman collection
+    - If one wanted to test the token creation manually using Firebase's API, there is an example in the Postman collection.
 - From this point on, consuming `POST user/login` with the registered `email` and `password` will return a renewed bearer token.
 - With this bearer token, now one can consume `POST /courses/sort`.

 ## How to run unit tests